String topology for stacks: embeddings, submersions, and normally nonsingular morphisms

-\begin{defn}{ } A \superproper morphism $f \: \X \to \Y$ of pretopological stacks is called {\bf strongly oriented}, if it is normally nonsingular and it is endowed with a strong orientation $\theta_f \in H^c(f)$, where $c=\codim f$; see Definition \ref{D:nns}.
-A pretopological stack $\X$ is called strongly oriented if the diagonal $\Delta \: \X \to \X\times \X$ is strongly oriented.
+\begin{defn}{ } A \superproper morphism $f \: \X \to \Y$ of topological stacks is called {\bf strongly oriented}, if it is normally nonsingular and it is endowed with a strong orientation $\theta_f \in H^c(f)$, where $c=\codim f$; see Definition \ref{D:nns}.
+A topological stack $\X$ is called strongly oriented if the diagonal $\Delta \: \X \to \X\times \X$ is strongly oriented.
 In this case, we define $\dim\X:=\codim\Delta$. \end{defn}

+\begin{rem} As we have avoided the discussion of 2-vector bundles in this paper, we will not give an intrinsic definition of orientation in terms of the tangent 2-vector bundle of a differentiable stack $\XX$.
+However, we point out that an orientation for $\XX$ (in the bivariant sense) amounts to an orientation for the ``tangent complex'' of $\XX$, by which we (rather imprecisely) mean the anchor map $E \stackrel{\rho}\to TX$ of the Lie algebroid associated to a Lie groupoid presentation $X_1\toto X$ for $\XX$; see Example~\ref{E:tgtbundle}.
+(By an orientation on a complex $V_1 \to V_0$ of vector bundles on a manifold we simply mean an orientation on $V_1\oplus V_0$.
+Note that this sloppy definition works because we are using singular (co)homology.)
+Conversely, assuming that $\Delta\: \XX \to \XX\times\XX$ has a normally nonsingular diagram as in Definition \ref{D:nns}, an orientation for $E \stackrel{\rho}\to TX$ gives rise to an orientation for $\Delta$ (hence, by definition, for $\XX$). \end{rem}